system76/docs/_articles/switch-from-macos-to-popos.md

 Pop!\_OS has very similar options for killing misbehaving processes.
 There is an almost identical utility built into the OS called System Monitor, which displays running processes and allows you to stop or kill them.

-While Pop!\_OS does not a force-quit menu, the same Terminal commands available in macOS.
+While Pop!\_OS does not a force-quit menu, when applications freeze, the OS will show a pop-up window asking if you want to wait on the program or force-quit it.

+The same Terminal commands available in macOS can also be used in Pop!\_OS.

 Running the command: